-Section 3.
-Guidelines for Working Out of Classification; An employee will be deemed to be working Out of Classification when the Employer and employee have mutually agreed that the individual has assumed the responsibilities of a higher rank.
+Section 1.
+An employee working out of classification shall be paid the actual hours worked in the assigned out of classification position.
+An employee will be deemed to be working out of classification when the Employer and employee mutually agree that the individual has assumed the responsibilities of a higher rank.